-The primary mandate of the Authority is to receive UFAs from the holders of such assets, safeguard and reunite them with their rightful owners.
-This mandate is vividly captured by the Mission Statement of the Authority which is to 'Receive, Safeguard and Reunite Unclaimed Financial Assets for Socio-economic Prosperity'.
-This is a key role in the achievement of the Kenya's Vision 2030 and Sustainable Development Goals (SDGs) targets.
+The primary mandate of the Authority is to receive UFAs from the holders of such assets, safeguard and re-unite them with their rightful owners.
+This mandate is vividly captured by the Mission

+Statement of the Authority which is to 'Receive, Safeguard and Re-unite Unclaimed Financial Assets for Socio-economic Prosperity'.
+This is a key role in the achievement of the Kenya's Vision 2030 and Sustainable Development Goals (SDGs).
 Specifically, Goal 16 calls for the promotion of peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable, and inclusive institutions at all levels.
-SDGs targets 16.3 specifically advocates for promotion of the rule of law at the national and international levels and ensure equal access to justice for all, while SDGs target 16.4 calls for strengthening the recovery and return of assets, which is within the purview of the Unclaimed Financial Assets Authority.
+Target 16.3 specifically advocates for the promotion of the rule of law at the national and international levels and ensure equal access to justice for all, while target 16.4 calls for strengthening the recovery and return of assets, which is within the purview of the Unclaimed Financial Assets Authority.

-The Authority's operations significantly interface the financial services sector, including banking, capital markets, insurance, retirement benefits/ pensions, Judiciary and Sacco societies.
-As such, in the Kenya Vision 2030, the Financial Services is one of the key sectors under the financial and production pillar of the MTP IV of the Kenya Vision 2030 and has been pointed out as a critical foundation for the achievement of the 10% annual GDP growth rate.
+The Authority's operations significantly interface the financial services sector, including banking, capital markets, insurance, retirement benefits/ pensions.
+Judiciary and Sacco societies.
+As such. in the Kenya Vision 2030, the Financial Services is one of the key sectors under the financial and productive pillar of the fourth MTP of the Kenva Vision 2030 and has been pointed out as a critical foundation for the achievement of the 10% annual GDP growth rate.

 The Authority is also key in ensuring that all Kenyans participate in the economic processes of the country.
-Establishing status of unclaimed financial assets and reuniting them with rightful owners is key in increasing opportunities for individual savings for personal investments in health, education, housing, among other productive sectors of the economy, and to reduce vulnerability.
+Establishing status of unclaimed financial assets and reuniting them with rightful owners is key in increasing opportunities for individual savings for personal investments in health, education, housing, among other productive sectors of the economy, and also to reduce vulnerability.

-Towards the implementation of Kenya's development philosophy of Bottom-Up Economic

-Transformation Agenda (BeTA), specifically in the financial and production sector, the Authority will focus on: Aggregation of unclaimed financial assets; investment in government securities at a non-competitive window; and equitable reunification of unclaimed financial assets with the rightful owners for shared Socio-economic Prosperity.
+Towards the implementation of Kenva's development philosophy of Bottom-Up Economic Transformation Agenda (BeTA), specifically in the financial and productive sector, the Authority will focus on: Aggregation of unclaimed financial assets: investment in government securities at a non-competitive window: equitable re-unification of unclaimed financial assets with the rightful owners for shared socio-economic prosperity.

-The Authority will also invest in Corporate Social Responsibility/Investments (CSR/I) programmes and the national tree growing restoration campaign to support climate change adaptation, mitigation and community resilience efforts.
-Additionally, one of the focus areas of the government/administration is incumbent on financial inclusion as well as support to Kenya's social and productive sectors.
+The Authority will also invest in Corporate Social Responsibility/Investments (CSR/I) programmes on the widows' flagship programme and the national tree growing restoration campaign to support climate change adaptation, mitigation and community resilience efforts.
+Additionally, one of the focus areas of the incumbent government/ administration is on financial inclusion as well as support to Kenya's social and productive sectors.
 This creates an enabling environment for the Authority to deliver its mandate.

-The Financial Services Sector Plan of the fourth Medium Term Plan (MTP IV) has set an ambitious reunification target for the Authority, at 20% per year in the medium term.
-Further to this, the government has stressed the need for strong institutions which are fully supported by an enabling legal, policy and institutional framework.
+The Financial Services Sector Plan of the fourth Medium Term Plan (MTP IV) has set an ambitious re-unification target for the Authority, at 20% per year in the medium term.
+Further to this, the Government has stressed the need for strong institutions which are fully supported by an enabling legal, policy and institutional framework.
 In reference to Unclaimed Financial Assets Authority, it is important to have laws on unclaimed assets to give holders legal compulsion to manage these assets considering the interests of the owners.
 Further to this, these laws reduce potential fraud by holding institutions and related entities.